Are you a Yoder Scholar?

-Each year only a few honors students are selected as Yoder Scholars and rewarded with EMU’s highest academic award: a full-ride scholarship for all four years.
+Each year only a few honors students are selected as Yoder Scholars and rewarded with EMU’s highest academic award: a full-tuition scholarship for all four years.

 The EMU honors faculty conduct the Yoder Scholars competition, rigorously evaluating candidates’ academic performance, community and extra-curricular involvement, creativity, clarity of thought, and leadership potential.
 Participation in the competition requires candidates to construct a portfolio of their high school achievements, write a series of essays, and meet with a member of EMU honors faculty for a one-on-one interview.

-Be sure to apply to EMU by November 1!
+Be sure to apply to EMU.
 In mid-November the EMU admissions office will send detailed instructions to all honors applicants who have expressed interest in the Yoder Scholars competition.
-Applicants need to have the following submitted/postmarked by January 16:
+Applicants need to have the following submitted/postmarked by January 13:

-- An example of a completed academic paper that includes the evaluation and/or comments of the teacher who assigned the paper.
+- A substantial example of your academic efforts that include the evaluation and/or comments of the teacher who issued the assignment

 - A resume indicating school, church and civic involvement

 The application process will culminate with an interview with a member of the honors faculty during Honors Weekend.
-Winning candidates are notified by late February of their selection to be a Yoder Scholar, and they have until March 15 to accept or decline the award.
+Winning candidates are notified by mid-February of their selection to be a Yoder Scholar, and they have until March 15 to accept or decline the award.

 Complete the following two essays:

-Your essays should be typed and double-spaced.
-Please do not name your high school, self or home area in the essay.
-Put your identification number on the first page of each essay.
-Do not put your name on the essay.
+Please do not name your high school, self, or home area in either of these response pieces.
+Put your identification number on the first page of your essay (not your name) and attach it via a sticky note to your 3×5 card.
 Your identification number will be sent to you by EMU or you may contact your admissions counselor to get it.